ILXL-guides/function-file-organization/README.md

 }
 ```

-If you notice, what changed from the first implementation is that we just included `algebra.hpp` instead of having the cube function in the same file.
+If you notice, what changed from the first implementation is that we just included `algebra.h` instead of having the cube function in the same file.
 So how will the compiler know about `cube`'s implementation?
 The magic happens during compilation.
-Aside from compiling `driver.cpp`, we also compile the implementation file, `algebra.cpp`.
+Aside from compiling `main.cc`, we also compile the implementation file, `algebra.cc`.

 ```
-clang++ -std=c++17 algebra.cpp driver.cpp -o driver
+clang++ -std=c++17 algebra.cc main.cc -o main
 ```

-When the compiler compiles `driver.cpp` it will see the `#include "algebra.hpp"`
+When the compiler compiles `main.cc` it will see the `#include "algebra.h"`
 and include the `cube` function prototype.
 This way, when `cube(5)` is called, it knows that `cube` is a function which receives a single integer parameter and returns an integer value.

-The compiler also compiles `algebra.cpp` that contains `cube`'s implementation.
+The compiler also compiles `algebra.cc` that contains `cube`'s implementation.
 During the linking step, it connects the function call in `main` to its corresponding implementation.
 You should be able to run your program as usual.

 ```
-./driver
+./main
 ```

-For organization, we name our executable file `driver` because the file containing the `main` function is `driver.cpp`
+For organization, we name our executable file `main` because the file containing the `main` function is `main.cc`

 ## Reusing headers
 If you happen to create another project that requires functions you already created then its as easy as just copying the header and implementation files then adding the appropriate `#include` directive.

-In our case, we can reuse our algebraic functions by copying `algebra.hpp` and `algebra.cpp` and add the `#include "algebra.hpp"` in any of our projects.
-Don't forget to compile `algebra.cpp` together with your other project files.
+In our case, we can reuse our algebraic functions by copying `algebra.h` and `algebra.cc` and add the `#include "algebra.h"` in any of our projects.
+Don't forget to compile `algebra.cc` together with your other project files.

 ## Facilitating reuse
 Why do we need to create separate header and implementation files?
 Can't we just put everything in one file and include it?
 Actually, you can and some projects do that.
 However, that structure makes the code less readable.